calaldees/teachingWorkshops/teacherTraining/_recruitment.md

 ...
 So Why Teach?
 -----------------

-* You could be a great cog in a money making machine, you could be a good brain at a keyboard.
+* You could be a great cog in a money making machine, you could be a good _brain at a keyboard_.
-* When you are a teacher, who you are matters.
+* When you are a teacher, _who you are_ matters.
     * I don't just teach computing.
 How I conduct myself as role model has an impact on others.